 Executive Vice President and Chief Operating Officer, California State University, Los Angeles

-Dr. Jose A. Gomez is executive vice president and chief operating officer at California State University, Los Angeles, ranked number one in the nation for the upward mobility of its students.
-At Cal State LA he has been instrumental in President William A. Covino’s strategic effort to enhance student success, elevate fundraising to historic highs, craft innovative partnerships with government and industry, and deepen engagement with the city of Los Angeles.
+Jose A. Gomez is executive vice president and chief operating officer at California State University, Los Angeles (Cal State LA), ranked number one in the nation for the upward mobility of its students.
+A champion for greater access to higher education, he has led major initiatives that expand opportunities for students and the community.

 Nike Irvin, secretary/treasurer

 Nike Irvin founded and leads ZWN, Inc. a consultancy and coaching practice serving charitable foundations nonprofits dedicated to social justice.
 Based in Los Angeles, Nike led California Community Foundation’s (CCF) grantmaking for six years, overseeing $125 million in grants to the arts, education, juvenile justice, and health.
 Before joining CCF, Nike served as president of The Riordan Foundation for seven years.
 She has 20 years of experience in both nonprofit leadership, and is active in American truth and reconciliation efforts– associated with the Kellogg Foundation as well as the Aspen Institute’s Aspen Global Leadership Network.

 Prior to her nonprofit career, she gained extensive marketing experience as a brand manager for Nestlé USA and Pepsi Cola Company.
 Irvin serves on several boards of directors and is a trustee for The Riordan Foundation, Southern California Grantmakers and previously for Crystal Stairs, The German Marshall Fund of the United States, and UCLA Alumni Association.